-4. Connect one end of the power cord to the power connector and the other end to a grounded AC outlet.
+- 3. Connect one end of the power cord to the power connector on the rear of the monitor and the other end to a grounded AC outlet. - WARNING!

-WARNING!
 To reduce the risk of electric shock or damage to the equipment: